fbpx Skip to main content

 You will undoubtedly notice a considerable increase in energy and a significant decrease in pain after your first two weeks of recovery.
 Many normal activities can be resumed if you stop using opiate medicines.
 Most doctors advise not driving until after the second week following your treatment, but in general, you can drive when you stop using narcotic painkillers to manage your pain.
 It would be best to be cautious about twisting and bending, so consider that when considering activities.

 If your profession doesn’t require heavy lifting, long periods on your feet, or manual labor, you can generally go back to work.
 Ensure your employer is aware that you will need to stand and move about every hour or so during the job.
-After your surgery, your lower back may be more flexible, but it will get stiff sitting for long periods of time.
+After your surgery, your lower back may be more flexible, but it will get stiff sitting for long periods.

 Your incision may still be uncomfortable, and full healing may take longer.
 Refrain from actions that can pull or strain the surgical area.